French Food Labels – what do they all mean?!

 As you know, France and food are synonymous.
 But in a country where there are so many delicious products to choose from, how do you know which is really the best?

-For example, when you have a country with more than 370 kinds of cheese (at least!), how do you choose one, and how can you be assured that it is produced consistently with the same level of ‘savoir faire’ and standards?
+For example, in a country with more than 370 kinds of cheese (at least!), how do you choose one, and how can you be assured that it is produced consistently with the same level of ‘savoir faire’ and standards?

 This is where the French labeling system comes in.